ichaudharyvivek/machine-coding/tictactoe/src/main/java/com/tictactoe/README.md

 # Simple Pattern
 > This is old implementation for tic tac toe game.
-Kept for reference purposes.
+Kept for reference purposes only.